redux-orm/redux-orm/README.md

 You will also have access to almost all [QuerySet instance methods](http://tommikaikkonen.github.io/redux-orm/QuerySet.html) from the class object for convenience.

+**Instance Attributes**:
+- `ref`: returns a direct reference to the plain JavaScript object representing the Model instance in the store.

 **Instance methods**:

-- `toPlain`: returns a plain JavaScript object presentation of the Model.
 - `set`: marks a supplied `propertyName` to be updated to `value` at `Model.getNextState`.
 Returns `undefined`.
 Is equivalent to normal assignment.
 - `update`: marks a supplied object of property names and values to be merged with the Model instance at `Model.getNextState()`.
 Returns `undefined`.
 - `delete`: marks the Model instance to be deleted at `Model.getNextState()`.
 Returns `undefined`.